-One of the best ways to learn and create your own playing style is to check out some of the famous saxophone players.
+One of the best ways to learn and create your own playing style is to check out some famous saxophone players.

-Here are just a few great players as a starting point:
+Here are just a few great players in jazz history as a starting point:

 July 25, 1906 – May 11, 1970

-Johnny Hodges was Duke Ellington’s lead alto sax player and section leader for many years and one of the most awesome big band alto saxophonists.
-Hodges has a great sound on alto and is famous for his note bends and wonderful vibrato.
+Johnny Hodges was Duke Ellington’s band lead alto saxophone player and section leader for many years and one of the most awesome big band alto saxophonists.
+Hodges has a great sound on the alto and is famous for his note bends and wonderful vibrato.
 He also has an amazing sense of rhythm and melody.

 August 29, 1920 – March 12, 1955

 Charlie Parker was one of the most influential musicians and best jazz saxophonists of all time.
-Parker played a leading role in the development of Bebop style which came about in the 1940’s.
+Parker played a leading role in the development of the Bebop jazz style, which came about in the 1940s.

 September 15, 1928 – August 8, 1975

 Coleman Hawkins is often credited as the first really important jazz musician to play saxophone.
 He has a beautiful lyrical style with an amazing swing feel.
-Checkout his playing on Body and Soul for a masterclass in melodic playing.
+You can checkout his playing on Body and Soul for a masterclass in melodic playing.

 September 23, 1926 – July 17, 1967

 Probably one of the most famous and influential saxophone players in the jazz world of all time, John Coltrane changed the direction of the jazz scene with his approach to improvisation and jazz harmony.
-John Coltrane played and recorded with Miles Davis in the 1950’s then further developed his own modal jazz free style through the 60’s with his own group.
+John Coltrane played and recorded with Miles Davis in the 1950s, then further developed his own modal jazz-free style through the 60s with his own group.
+This is the time when the free jazz movement has emerged.
 There really are loads of amazing albums to check out here – get comfortable!

 February 2, 1927 – June 6, 1991

-Although Getz developed his playing style performing throughout the 1940’s with Nat King Cole, Jimmy Dorsey and Benny Goodman, his Bossa Nova recordings from the 1960’s are by far his most famous.
-Getz won Grammy awards for his tracks Desafinado and The Girl from Ipanema which were massive million selling hits and have become standard jazz tunes played everywhere.
+Although Getz developed his playing style by performing throughout the 1940s with Nat King Cole, Jimmy Dorsey, and Benny Goodman, his Bossa Nova recordings from the 1960s are by far his most famous.
+Getz won Grammy awards for his tracks Desafinado and The Girl from Ipanema, which were massive million-selling hits and have become standard jazz tunes played everywhere.

 November 25, 1924 – May 30, 1977